3dln/printer-manager-dc/README.md

 ### production

 - Install docker for windows
-- clone this repo
+- clone the main repo (not any submodules)
 - cd into cloned directory
-- git submodule update --init --recursive
+- git submodule update --init --recursive (this will add all submodules)
-- docker-compose up -d
+- docker-compose up -d (where docker-compose.yml file exists)

 ## TODO